elmtree-askmo/cloudcannon-app/content/learn/biology/how-does-the-directionality-of-nucleic-acids-impact-transcription-and-replication.md

 url: /learn/biology/questions/how-does-the-directionality-of-nucleic-acids-impact-transcription-and-replication
 score: -1.0
 related_article1:
-    id: 166875
+    id: 166870
+    title: >-
-    title: What is the significance of the 5’ and 3’ ends in nucleic acid synthesis?
+        Explain the 5’ to 3’ directionality of nucleic acids and its impact on nucleic acid structure.
     subject: Biology
-    url: /learn/biology/questions/what-is-the-significance-of-the-5-and-3-ends-in-nucleic-acid-synthesis
+    url: /learn/biology/questions/explain-the-5-to-3-directionality-of-nucleic-acids-and-its-impact-on-nucleic-acid-structure
 related_article2:
     id: 166865
+    title: >-
-    title: What are the building blocks of DNA and RNA, and what are the types of pentose sugars involved?
+        What are the building blocks of DNA and RNA, and what are the types of pentose sugars involved?
     subject: Biology
     url: /learn/biology/questions/what-are-the-building-blocks-of-dna-and-rna-and-what-are-the-types-of-pentose-sugars-involved
 related_article3:
-    id: 166879
+    id: 166877
-    title: Explain the central dogma of life and its significance in gene expression and cellular function.
+    title: >-
+        Compare the structure and function of DNA and RNA, and identify their locations in cells.
     subject: Biology
-    url: /learn/biology/questions/explain-the-central-dogma-of-life-and-its-significance-in-gene-expression-and-cellular-function
+    url: /learn/biology/questions/compare-the-structure-and-function-of-dna-and-rna-and-identify-their-locations-in-cells
 related_article4:
-    id: 166865
+    id: 166872
-    title: What are the building blocks of DNA and RNA, and what are the types of pentose sugars involved?
+    title: >-
+        How can you predict the complementary strand of a given DNA sequence?
     subject: Biology
-    url: /learn/biology/questions/what-are-the-building-blocks-of-dna-and-rna-and-what-are-the-types-of-pentose-sugars-involved
+    url: /learn/biology/questions/how-can-you-predict-the-complementary-strand-of-a-given-dna-sequence
 related_article5:
-    id: 166874
+    id: 166869
-    title: Describe the antiparallel orientation of DNA strands and its implications for DNA function.
+    title: >-
+        How do phosphodiester bonds form, and what is their role in the structure of nucleic acids?
     subject: Biology
-    url: /learn/biology/questions/describe-the-antiparallel-orientation-of-dna-strands-and-its-implications-for-dna-function
+    url: /learn/biology/questions/how-do-phosphodiester-bonds-form-and-what-is-their-role-in-the-structure-of-nucleic-acids
 ---

 &nbsp;